MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 ## <a name="FAQsUser"></a>Frequently asked questions on per-user limits

 This section includes frequently asked questions on per-user limits.
-If you have questions that are not answered, please post them in the **Feedback** section below by submitting feedback about this page.
+If you have questions that aren't answered, please submit them using the **This page** option in the **Feedback** section below.

 ### How do these limits apply to how many requests or other resource consumption units a user is entitled to each day?